tripleo1/awesome/README.md

 ## Lua

+- [Qsgs-Fans/FreeKill](https://github.com/Qsgs-Fans/FreeKill) - Sanguosha (三国杀, a.k.a.
+Legend of Three Kingdoms, LTK) written in Qt and Lua.
 - [sblask/null-ls.nvim](https://github.com/sblask/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.

 ## Makefile